wdorsey/wdorsey-ai-engineering/README.md

 (bullet-points with exclamation points mean they are a highly-recommended resource)

-Make sure what you working onis productive, 80/20 principle
+Make sure what you working on is productive, 80/20 principle

-### How to become an expert in anything by Andrej Karpathy

-1. Iteratively take on concrete projects and accomplish them depth wise, learning "on demand"
-2. Teach/summarize everything you learn in your own words
-3. Only compare yourself to younger you, never to others

 ### Programming